-[10 inches Vail powder day.
-Photo: Jack Affleck] Masses of people move to Colorado because it allows them ski and snowboard magnificent mountains each winter.
+Droves of people move to Colorado because it allows them to ski and snowboard magnificent mountains each winter.
 The icing on the cake is the incredible summers that they get to stay for.
 But as locals and visitors alike know, skiing these local resorts is getting more expensive each and every year.

 It’s almost prohibitively expensive if you don’t budget for a season ski pass ahead of time.
 The earlier you purchase, the better the deals are.
-Plus there are always subtle or bigger changes over recent years, like Vail EPICally buying Crested Butte in 2018, adding to its cool hand of Beaver Creek, Breckenridge and Keystone.
+Plus there are always subtle or bigger changes over recent years, like Vail EPICally buying Crested Butte in 2018, adding to its cool hand of Beaver Creek, Breckenridge, and Keystone.

-Or Aspen Skiing Co. (and Denver’s KSL Partners) IKONically buying Intrawest in 2017, who controlled Steamboat, Winter Park and Copper Mountain.
+Or Aspen Skiing Co. (and Denver’s KSL Partners) IKONically buying Intrawest in 2017, which controlled Steamboat, Winter Park, and Copper Mountain.
 This pass also includes Arapahoe Basin and Eldora in Colorado.

 What’s the best season pass to get in Colorado?

-Among the plethora of different ski passes and lift ticket combinations offered at each resort here in Colorado, are two main passes that are convenient for front range locals.
+Among the plethora of different ski passes and lift ticket combinations offered at each resort here in Colorado, are two main passes that are convenient for front-range locals.
 Both allow you to ride a variety of different mountains in Colorado as well as around the country and world.

 If you don’t get a season pass you probably won’t ski very much (if at all).
 Because every time you think about going up to the mountains, you’ll think about the cost of a lift ticket, and decide to stay home.

 In addition to the two aforementioned ski passes, which each provide access to multiple resorts within easy driving of the Denver Metro, there are a slew of other season passes.
-Generally there’s one for each individual resort, of which Colorado boasts more than 30 ski areas.
+Generally, there’s one for each individual resort, of which Colorado boasts more than 30 ski areas.

 If you reside in Telluride, you’ll need a Telluride Season Pass.
 If you live in Durango, you’ll need a Purgatory Season Pass.
 Etc. For us front rangers, we will deal with the masses and probably choose one of the two common ski passes above.

-The main difference between these preferred season passes for Colorado residents is going to lie in what ski resorts you’ll have unlimited access to and which ones you’ll have limited access with exclusions.
+The main difference between these preferred season passes for Colorado residents is going to lie in what ski resorts you’ll have unlimited access to and which ones you’ll have limited access to with exclusions.

 The Epic Pass vs. The Epic Local Pass